STITeam2020/Project_01/README.md

     │   addingUser.php       ---->  adding a user .
     │   addingUserPage.php   ---->  adding a user view (HTML)
     │   deleteUser.php       ---->  delete a user
-    │   doDetails.php        ---->  contain commands that delete and reply a message │   editPassword.php     ---->  modify the password
+    │   doDetails.php        ---->  containnig commands that delete and reply a message │   editPassword.php     ---->  modify the password
     │   editPasswordPage.php ---->  modify the password view (HTML)
     │   editUser.php         ---->  modify a user